+Only one problem: why aren't you using them?
 Because they don't work, that's why.
 Teenaged sons play stuff-the-hoop with the empty cereal box and the trash can, but have you ever known one to neatly write "Cheerios" on the list?

 Print 52 copies each year.
 Post them on the refrigerator.
 Boys who don't circle "cereal" on the list when they empty the box must eat hot cereal for the rest of the week.

 Make your list work for you: organize it by aisle.
 Next shopping trip, grab a hand-out supermarket map as you leave.
 Construct your personal shopping list according to the order you shop the store.
 You'll speed your way out the door in record time!

 Yes, there are some well-organized souls among us who don't make formal meal plans.
 Look close, and you'll discover that household meal service dances to a routine.
 Sunday's a big dinner, and Tuesday gets the leftovers.
 Monday is burger night, and Wednesday sees spaghetti, year in and year out.
 Thursday's the day for a casserole, and Dad grills on Friday.
 Saturday night, it's take-out or pizza.

 Create a routine around your menu planning.
 Sure, you can try new recipes--just don't let your enthusiasm for the cookbook trick you into doing so more than twice a month.